Sin can disable if you do not know who you are in Christ

 The enemy has nothing on Jesus

-Jesus is God but He was also human who faced temptations as we do.
+Jesus is God, but He was also human who faced temptations as we do.
 However, Satan could not accuse Him of lying, stealing, or immorality because those sins were never in Jesus.
 The devil had nothing on him.
-(John 14:30).
-Unlike Jesus, if we fall into sin and not know who we are in Christ, we give the enemy a chance to disable us.
+(John 8:46; John 14:30).

 The enemy has nothing on us too

-We can acknowledge our sins before God, but it is worthy to note that our transgression no longer hinders our relationship with Him.
+We can acknowledge our sins before God, but our transgression no longer hinders our relationship with Him.
 In the Old Covenant, we were under the curse of the law, but in the New Covenant, the law no longer has the power to condemn us because of what Jesus did for us (Romans 6:14).

-Moreso, God will put a new heart in us and remember our sins no more (Hebrews 8:12; Romans 6:18-22).
-No wonder the verse John 3:16 at times sound so simple, that salvation begins in believing something that’s just unbelievable.
+A new heart: God will put a new heart in you and remember your sins no more (Hebrews 8:12; Romans 6:18-22).
+No wonder the verse John 3:16 sound simple – salvation begins through a simple act of believing!

 Do you feel condemned because of your sin?

 Do you have a secret sin that disqualifies you from serving God?